xarvh/squarepants/NOTES/Design.md

     # Declarations can have a type annotation
-    floatSix =
-        as Float
+    floatSix as Float =

         # parens are not needed for calling functions
         addThreeNumbers 1 2 3

-    fibonacci n =
-        as Int: Int
+    fibonacci as Int: Int =
+        n:

         # if-then-else always yields a value
+        if n < 2 then
+            n
+        else
-        if n < 2: n else: n + fibonacci (n - 1)
+            n + fibonacci (n - 1)

-    subtractTwoFrom n =
-        as Vec2: Vec2
+    subtractTwoFrom as Vec2: Vec2 =
+        n:

         # operators can be used prefixed, like functions
         # `left - right` becomes `(-) right left`